Tame Complexity of Effective Field Theories in the Quantum Gravity Landscape: Complexity bounds and quantum gravity

 \section{Complexity bounds and quantum gravity}

-In this section, we build on the ideas of section \ref{sec:conjecture} and combine them with general expectations on effective theories compatible with quantum gravity.
+In this section, we build on the ideas of section \ref{sec:conjecture} and combine them with constraints arising from quantum gravity to study the complexity of effective field theories in the quantum gravity landscape.
 This will lead us in section~\ref{complexity_conjecture} to propose two Finite Complexity Conjectures on EFTs in the quantum gravity landscape.
 In section~\ref{complexity_comp} we provide further motivation for these conjectures by discussing how finite complexity EFTs can arise in string theory and, more generally, from compactification of a higher-dimensional theory.
 Finally, in section~\ref{sec:complexity_volume_counting} we discuss the connection of the Finite Complexity Conjectures with other swampland conjectures related to volumes in moduli spaces and counting of theories.